aharwood2/JBlockCreator/README.md

 Issue #40: Measurements which are marked as "unavailable" by computer-generated data files are now handled correctly.
 Issue #36: A help button has been added to GUI.
 Issue #38: Run button now shows "running" when in progress and dialog box alerts user on completion.
 Also moved execution to a background thread to stop UI locking.
-Issue #51: Analysis tab added which allows pairs of measurements to be comapred in rectangle plots.
+Issue #51: Analysis tab added which allows pairs of measurements to be compared in rectangle plots.
 Issue #37: Some visual guide to what the output will look like added to the UI.

 **Version: 1.0**